PrimeTimeTran/twitter/README.md

 Time spent: **4** hours spent in total.

-I learned how to implement a 'React-like' structure for the application using JS.
+I learned how to implement a 'react-like' structure for the application using JS.
 After a few refactors the code ended up a lot cleaner.
 I also learned how forms work in bootstrap better.
 If properly setup they can fire actions on enter press without an event listener.

 ## License